juju/terraform-provider-juju/README.md

 Then commit the changes to `go.mod` and `go.sum`.

+## Using the Provider

+Please, refer to the [Terraform docs for the Juju provider](https://registry.terraform.io/providers/juju/juju/latest/docs).

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).